The Practice Incentives Program (PIP) aims to support general practice activities.

 Incentives News Update

-Archived versions of the Medicare and Department of Human Services sites including Incentive News Update/PIP news are available at the National Library of Australia using the search term, ‘Practice Incentive Program quarterly news updates’.
+Archived versions of the Medicare and Department of Human Services sites including Incentives News Update/PIP news are available at the National Library of Australia using the search term, ‘Practice Incentives Program quarterly news updates’.